Advising and Matriculation - Undergraduates

 Advising Details - Orientation Week 2014

 Evening Degree students: Saturday 6 September 10am-2pm in the Gateway building.
-Further details to follow.
+Appointments are arranged alphabetically:

 Sub-honours (first and second year) students and daytime General degree students: Tuesday 9 and Wednesday 10 September in the Gateway building for Arts and Divinity students and Science students whose Advisers are in the Schools of Economics & Finance and Management, and in Schools and Departments for all other Science students.

-Students who will be advised in the Gateway will be emailed an appointment time in early September.
+Students who will be advised in the Gateway will be emailed an appointment time during the week beginning 1 September.

 Honours (third, fourth and fifth year) students: Monday 8-Wednesday 10 September in Schools and Departments.
 Appointments are arranged by Schools.

-Incoming non-graduating students (study abroad, Erasmus and other exchange students): Monday 8 September (pm) in the Gateway building.
-Appointments are arranged alphabetically by surname - timetable to follow.
+Incoming non-graduating students (study abroad, Erasmus and other exchange students): Monday 8 September 1-5pm in the Gateway building.
+Appointments are arranged alphabetically:

 Medicine students will be contacted by the School of Medicine regarding appointments with Personal Tutors.